busterbenson/hydra/_pages/index.md

 path: /
 ---

-Living like a hydra is a weird, unscientific, but hopefully deeply relevant and useful way of living life.
-It can be thought of as a footnote to this (most likely misattributed) quote from Viktor Frankl:
+Living like a hydra is a weird but hopefully useful way of approaching our lives in the spirit of growth and meaningfulness.
+The seed for it comes from this (most likely misattributed) quote from Viktor Frankl:

 > Between stimulus and response is a space.
 >